joseph1606/CONNECTIONS/README.md

 ## Setting Up Environment

 ### Prerequisites
-npm, python3, and pip installed on your local machine.
+npm, python3, and pip (or pip3) installed on your local machine.

 ### Step 1
 Clone the repository to your local machine and open a terminal starting at the repository root (new_connections).
 From there, cd into nc-code-editor.